 A sole proprietor may do business with a trade name other than his or her legal name.
 Sometimes a sole proprietor is required to file a fictitious business name statement with a local government even if it is the same as his actual name for certain types of businesses or as a requirement to open a business banking account.
 Once your business is established, you must also get the necessary licenses and/or permits.

 A sole proprietorship is a good business organization for an individual starting a business that will remain small, does not have great exposure to liability, and does not justify the expenses of incorporating and ongoing corporate formalities.

-A People’s Choice can save you hundreds of dollars by preparing your sole proprietorship documents instead of an expensive attorney!
+A People’s Choice can save you hundreds of dollars by preparing your documents instead of an expensive attorney!